Provisional Charter of Radencommunisten

 Radencommunisten is distinguished from other publications by its unwavering support of workers' self-emancipation.

-Today, the management of the life of the working class is dictated by forces it does not control.
-At work, it is dictated by the manager, responsible to the executive, responsible to the profit margin.
-At home, it is dependent on the wages it receives for the price of its labor power: a price necessarily set at the bare minimum in exchange for the absolute maximum of work.
+Today, the life of the working class is dictated by forces it does not control.
+At work, its life dictated by the manager, responsible to the executive, responsible to the profit margin.
+At home, its life is dictated by the price of its labor-power: a price capitalist struggle to keep at the absolute minimum in exchange for an absolute maximum of work.

 It is this system of wage labor which subjugates the working class.
-Its exploitative nature is enclosed in the fact that the worker has no control over their conditions of life, other than in their ability to sell themselves for a wage.
+Its exploitative nature is enclosed in the fact that workers has no control over their conditions of life.
+Workers survive only through selling their labor power for a wage.

 OUR PURPOSE

 Council communism, as it stands, is ambiguous and disorganized.
-Its sorry state is all the more pitiable because it occurs at a time when interest in council communism - corresponding to its relevance in general - is increasing.
+Its sorry state is all the more pitiable because it occurs at a time when interest in council communism - corresponding to its relevance to class struggle - is increasing.

-A large part of the blame can be placed on the fragmentation of the working class itself.
-Without a broad working class movement fighting for emancipation, council communism can only exist as a very limited movement.
-But even for a limited movement, the balance sheet of council communism is poor.
-Over the past 40 years, no local, national or international groups have managed to disseminate their views.
+Much of the blame can be placed on the fragmentation of the working class itself.
+Without a broad working class movement fighting for emancipation, council communism can only exist as a very limited political movement.
+But even for a limited political movement, its balance sheet is very poor.
+Over the past 40 years, no local, national or international groups have managed to consistently disseminate their views.

-The situation of the working class cannot fully explain the depressed state of council communism: a much greater factor has been the inability of council communists to form a coherent critique of capitalist society.
-In the past, even at times when the workers movement seemed totally dead, militants were consolidating the critical insights which would form the basis of future, stronger movements.
-In order to grasp our current circumstance, it is necessary to look back at these examples: there is no reason to assume council communists cannot learn from their mistakes.
+The situation of the working class cannot fully explain the depressed state of council communism.
+Instead, a majority of the blame lies i in the inability of council communists to form a coherent critique of capitalist society.
+In the past, militants have consolidated their insights even at times when the workers movement seemed totally dead.
+Today, we must look back at these examples, as there there is no reason to assume we cannot learn from our previous mistakes.

 The bastion of council communism, the Kommunistische Arbeiterpartei Deutschlands (KAPD), was not created overnight.
-The KAPD were preceded by the tradition of the Dutch German Left, which had held since 1910:
+The KAPD was preceded by the Dutch-German Left, which had held since 1910:

 that the mass action of the proletariat would be the determining factor of proletarian revolution,